ZzZTripleZzZ/ZzZTripleZzZ.github.io/_pages/about.md

 - **Design of Predictive Mobile and Wireless Network Systems Using Machine Learning**

 ## News
+[11/24] Will attend a seminar invited by Oak Ridge National Laboratory (ORNL).

 [09/24] A paper on decentralized multi-agent reinforcement learning as been accepted by [IEEE/IFIP International Symposium on Modeling and Optimization in Mobile, Ad hoc, and Wireless Networks (WiOpt)](https://wiopt24.github.io/) as an invited paper.

 [07/24] Media coverage on [“How a ‘Digital Twin’ Can Make Wireless Networks Faster, More Reliable”](https://news.ncsu.edu/2024/07/improved-edge-caching/).